nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 This `ClientSettingsPolicy` targets the Gateway we created in the setup by specifying it in the `targetRef` field.
 It limits the max client body size to 50 bytes.
 Since this policy is applied to the Gateway, it will affect all HTTPRoutes and GRPCRoutes attached to the Gateway.
 All requests to the coffee and tea applications must have a request body of less than or equal to 50 bytes.

-Let's verify that the `ClientSettingsPolicy` is Accepted:
+Verify that the `ClientSettingsPolicy` is Accepted:

 ```shell
 kubectl describe clientsettingspolicies.gateway.nginx.org gateway-client-settings